DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_int.md

     - [MiniLoan Service.zip](../../Miniloan%20Service.zip?raw=1)
     - [miniloan-test.xlsx](../../miniloan-test.xlsx?raw=1)
     - [execution-payload.json](../../execution-payload.json?raw=1)
-      As this file is a text file, you need to right-click the link and click `Save link as`.
+      As this file is a text file, you need to right-click the link, and then click `Save link as`.

 ## Best practices